Trichuris trichiura

 Trichuris trichiura, Trichocephalus trichiuris or whipworm, is a parasitic roundworm (a type of helminth) that causes trichuriasis (a type of helminthiasis which is one of the neglected tropical diseases) when it infects a human large intestine.
 It is commonly known as the whipworm which refers to the shape of the worm; it looks like a whip with wider "handles" at the posterior end.
+The helminth is also known to cause rectal prolapse.

 Life cycle

 The female T. trichiura produces 2,000–10,000 single-celled eggs per day.
 Eggs are deposited from human feces to soil where, after two to three weeks, they become embryonated and enter the "infective" stage.
 These embryonated infective eggs are ingested by hand-mouth or through fomites and hatch in the human small intestine, exploiting the intestinal microflora as a stimulus to hatching.
 This is the location of growth and molting.
 The infective larvae penetrate the villi and continue to develop in the small intestine.
 The young worms move to the caecum and penetrate the mucosa, and there they complete development as adult worms in the large intestine.
 The life cycle from the time of ingestion of eggs to the development of mature worms takes approximately three months.
 During this time, there may be limited signs of infection in stool samples, due to a lack of egg production and shedding.
 The female T. trichiura begin to lay eggs after three months of maturity.
 Worms commonly live for about one year, during which time females can lay up to 20,000 eggs per day.

-Trichuris trichiura is a roundworm that infects the intestines.
-It can cause various symptoms and has been known to lead to death.
-Trichuris trichiura lives in the soil in its egg stage.
-Once it is ingested, it develops into the larvae stage, finally maturing into the adult stage in the intestines.

 Recent studies using genome-wide scanning revealed that two quantitative trait loci on chromosome 9 and chromosome 18 may be responsible for a genetic predisposition or susceptibility to infection of T. trichiura by some individuals.